KrantiWalke/KrantiWalke/README.md

 ###

 <p align="left">🎓 I'm Kranti Walke, a passionate and innovative Data Scientist based in Fresno, CA, dedicated to pushing the boundaries of AI and software engineering.
-With a Master's in Computer Science from California State University, Fresno, and an extensive background in Electronics & Telecommunication Engineering from Savitribai Phule Pune University, my academic journey has been a blend of rigorous learning and practical application.
+With a Master's in Computer Science, and an extensive background in Electronics & Telecommunication Engineering, my academic journey has been a blend of rigorous learning and practical application.

+👩‍ Actively looking for opportunities in Data Science, Machine Learning, Artificial Intelligence, Reinforcement Learning, Software Engineering

+🎓 Masters in Computer Science - CSU Fresno,CA,USA
+🎓 Post Graduate Program - Artificial Intelligence and Machine Learning : [eportfolio](https://eportfolio.greatlearning.in/kranti-sambhaji-walke)
+🎓 B.E in Electronics & Telecommunication Engineering

+🕘 Worked @Atos @Worldline 🕕

 <br/>
 <br/>